jacksoncrowley/quartz_garden/content/Protocols/index.md

 ---
 title: Protocols
 ---
-These are technical guides or how-tos which I've written on particular technical problems I've faced.
+These are guides or how-tos which I've written on particular technical problems I've faced.